Skip to main content

 Vanderbilt University will further offset its carbon footprint by investing in the development of new solar energy projects that will expand access to clean energy in the Southeast.
 A new, multiyear collaboration with Clearloop, a Silicon Ranch company, builds on Vanderbilt’s commitment to power its campus entirely through renewable energy and maintain carbon neutrality.

 Vanderbilt joined more than 30 organizations across the country that have committed to invest in the solar projects to be developed in Panola County, Mississippi in the town of Batesville – a community at the intersection of the Mississippi Delta and the Appalachian Foothills.
-This solar farm will provide access to clean energy to approximately 1,000 Panola County homes.
+This solar farm provides access to clean energy to approximately 1,000 Panola County homes.
 Vanderbilt will receive the carbon offset credits for the life of this solar project, which is expected to offset the university’s entire fiscal year 2021-22 carbon footprint.
+The Batesville solar farm opened in October 2024.

 Two additional solar farms are planned as part of Vanderbilt’s collaboration with Clearloop in the coming years.